How to Set Up Your Private French Lessons Online

-I learned French the hard way: before the modern Internet.
+I learned French the hard way: before the age of Netflix and Skype.

 If you wanted to, you could pull out your smartphone right now, call a random Francophone username and learn phrases like Quoi ?
 Vous êtes qui ?
 Laissez-moi tranquille !
 (What?
 Who is this?
 Leave me alone!)